-Assay results received from an initial nine hole (5,400 metre) diamond drill program completed by Amarc, have confirmed the presence of an important porphyry-style deposit.
+Assay results received from an initial nine hole (5,400 metre) diamond drill program completed by Amarc in 2014, confirmed the presence of an important porphyry-style deposit.
 The nine discovery drill holes intersected chalcopyrite and molybdenite mineralization from surface and over a broad area, measuring 1,200 metres east-west by 600 metres north-south and to depths of approximately 500 metres.
 Mineralization at IKE remains open in all lateral directions and to depth.
 These holes and post-drilling geological, geochemical and geophysical surveys completed outwards from the drilled area indicate that the IKE porphyry system has the potential for important-scale resource volumes that require drilling in order to fully delineate the copper-molybdenum-silver deposit.
-The Company has received from the provincial government a 50 drill hole permit.